 Siebel Scholars Foundation

-Tom Siebel is the chairman and chief executive officer of C3 Energy, a smart grid analytics software company.
+Mr. Siebel is the chairman and chief executive officer of C3 Energy, an energy efficiency and smart grid analytics software company.

 As Managing Director, Investments, Aaron Morris is responsible for the investment portfolios of all First Virtual Group entities, including various trusts, corporations and foundations.
 Prior to his current position, Aaron was Chief Financial Officer of First Virtual Group.
 Previously, Aaron has worked at Golden Gate Capital, Bain & Co., and Morgan Stanley.